MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/start-web-api-project-visual-studio-csharp.md

     ```

 2. When developing or deploying a solution, the actual connection and application registration values must be substituted for the example placeholder values.
-For more information, see [Helper code: Configuration classes](web-api-helper-code-configuration-classes.md).

 <!--<a name="bkmk_addCodeToCallHelperLibrary"></a>